The right marketing skills can be an asset across multiple industries.

 There are a number of ways you can build—or strengthen—the skills you’ll need for a marketing career.
 Let’s go over some of the most common options.

-You can take your learning one step further with a professional certificate.
-The Meta Social Media Marketing and Marketing Analytics Professional Certificates may be two helpful places to start.
+You can take your learning one step further with a the Meta Social Media Marketing and Marketing Analytics Professional Certificates.
 Over six to seven months, you can build the skills necessary to pursue an entry-level role in either area.

 Earning your bachelor’s degree in marketing can help you gain important skills in a number of marketing topics and marketing-related topics—and a credential often required to advance in certain marketing roles.
 The University of London’s BSc in Marketing offers a global perspective on marketing, beginning with general subject courses and moving toward specialized courses.